Cardboard Tea Packaging Boxes

 3. Predictable front-panel structure simplifies photography for catalogues and online listings.

-Flavour signalling Helps shoppers recognise blend type and strength quickly Natural kraft or smooth white substrates Matte that supports fine line work and calm layouts Printed icons, rating scales, small flavour badges Subscription boxes, curated tasting sets, gift selections
+Flavour Signalling Helps shoppers recognise blend type and strength quickly Natural kraft or smooth white substrates Matte that supports fine line work and calm layouts Printed icons, rating scales, small flavour badges Subscription boxes, curated tasting sets, gift selections

-Display resilience Supports longer shelf periods without losing structure Thicker board for repeated handling and movement Soft-touch or low-sheen options that hide light scuffs Perforated openings or controlled tear panels where needed High-traffic stores, self-serve areas, hospitality service points
+Display Resilience Supports longer shelf periods without losing structure Thicker board for repeated handling and movement Soft-touch or low-sheen options that hide light scuffs Perforated openings or controlled tear panels where needed High-traffic stores, self-serve areas, hospitality service points

 Feature focus Description for tea packaging use Material options for tea cartons Surface finish choices for brand impact Extra elements used in tea box projects Typical usage across tea and food channels